isaqb-org/glossary/manuscript/2-terms-M-Z.md

 {#term-valueobject}
 ##### Value Object

 Value Object is a building block of [Domain-Driven Design](#term-DDD).
-ValueObjects do not have an identity of their own.
-They describe the state of other objects and may be composed of other value objects but never of [entities](#term-entity).
+ValueObjects do not have a conceptual identity of their own and should be treated as immutable.
+They are used to describe the state of [entities](#term-entity) and may be composed of other value objects but never of [entities](#term-entity).

 ##### Waterfall development